OHiddema/LearningPlatform/README.md

 ### Output

 After grouping the objects by target code, the VMSP algorithm is run for each target code and returns the maximal sequential patterns.
-For each pattern found, it also return the number of occurences.
-It return the results in a JSON file: output.json.
+For each pattern found, it also returns the number of occurences.
+The output is also a JSON file: output.json.
-The structure of this JSON file is not explained here (yet).
+The structure of this file is not explained here (yet).

 ### Further reading.
 Open source data mining library in Java: https://www.philippe-fournier-viger.com/spmf/